 Once your grill is preheated it’s time to add your wood.
 Make sure you use a pair of heavy tongs or a pair of high heat gloves to remove the grill grates to gain access to place your wood.

-Place a chunk of hardwood, a tinfoil pouch or other tray of wood chips/pellets directly over your burner.
-Steven Raichlen has some good pictures that show how to place your wood on the grill over on his website.
+Place a chunk of hardwood, a tinfoil pouch, or a tray of wood chips/pellets directly over your burner.

-If using the A-Maze-N Pellet Tube, pack it with pellets and use a lighter or blowtorch to light one end and place it on your grill grate.
+If using a pellet tube, pack it with pellets and use a lighter or blowtorch to light one end and place it on your grill grate.

 Once you see wisps of smoke it’s time to place your food on the grill away from the heat.